 Let’s say you’re satisfied with the service you had.
 You go about the rest of your day knowing you had a good experience.
 You feel good!

 If you’re dissatisfied with an experience, however, then you’re frustrated, and who else do you take that on and what kind of domino effect does that have?

 In addition to making people’s lives better, the Customer Success team acts as a consultant on a service level, while also answering customer support emails.
 The team always tries to think ahead for customers, so they can provide them with all the tools needed to become more successful.

-Subha Sriram, director of product, said, “The way I see my role is more of an integrator, the information radiator: making sure information is flowing from one team to the other.”
+Nate Reynolds, head of engineering, said, “The way I see my role is more of an integrator, the information radiator: making sure information is flowing from one team to the other.”

 “ReviewTrackers is ReviewTrackers because of the product we have.
 That’s who we are.
 What I do is make sure everybody views the product in the same way.
 I also ask how our customers perceive value to the product, and how engineering can develop it in a way that our customers are actually satisfied.
 Making sure everybody understands our product is really my role.”